Opel Kadett: Kadett A (1962–1965)

 The Kadett was reintroduced in 1962, with deliveries beginning on 2 October, a little more than 22 years after the original model was discontinued in May 1940.
-The new car (designated the Kadett A) was a small family car like its predecessor, although it was now available in 2-door saloon, 3-door estate ("Car-A-Van") and coupé versions.
+The new car (designated the Kadett A) was a small family car like its predecessor, although it was now available in two-door saloon, three-door estate ("Car-A-Van") and coupé versions.

 Kadett B (1965–1973)

-The Kadett B was launched at the Frankfurt Motor Show in late summer 1965, The Kadett B was larger all-round than the Kadett A: 5% longer both overall and in terms of the wheelbase, 7% wider and 9% heavier (unladen weight), albeit 10 mm lower in basic standard "Limousine" (sedan/saloon) form.
-Production ended in July 1973, with the successor model introduced a month later following the summer shut-down, in August.
+The Kadett B was launched at the Frankfurt Motor Show in late summer 1965, The Kadett B was larger all-round than the Kadett A: 5% longer both overall and in terms of the wheelbase, 7% wider and 9% heavier (unladen weight), albeit 10 mm lower in basic standard "Limousine" (saloon) form.
+Production ended in July 1973, with the successor model introduced a month later following the summer shutdown, in August.
 The two-seat Opel GT was heavily based on Kadett B components, its body made by a French contractor, Brissonneau & Lotz, at their Creil factory.

 Kadett C (1973–1979)

 The Kadett C appeared in August 1973 and was Opel's version of the General Motors' "T-Car".
 It was the last small Opel to feature rear-wheel drive, and remained in production at Opel's Bochum plant until July 1979, by which time Opel had produced 1,701,076.
 Of these, 52% had been exported outside West Germany, most of them to markets in other parts of western Europe.

-The Kadett C was mirrored in Europe by its British derivative - the Vauxhall Chevette.
+The Kadett C was mirrored in Europe by its British derivative — the Vauxhall Chevette.
 For the first time the Opel Kadett and its Vauxhall equivalent were now very clearly the same car, and marked the gradual convergence of Opel and Vauxhall models, which would be completed with the later Kadett D.